The Easiest Way To Travel From Ireland To Spain With A Dog

 Where is my dog allowed to go on the boat?

-Dogs are only allowed in their designated pet-friendly cabin and in the designated bathroom/exercise area on deck 6.
+Dogs are only allowed in their designated pet-friendly cabin and in the designated bathroom/exercise area on deck 6 (for the Connemara ferry).
 It is important to note that one of the pet policies of Brittany Ferries is that all dogs must wear a muzzle when outside of their cabins.
 Dogs are not allowed to go into the general area of the boat.

 What paperwork do I need for my dog in order to travel from Ireland to Spain by ferry?